hexflare/yoyow-wp/README.md

 As for "Onchain Content Type" setting, there are 4 types of content (Post URL, Original post, Hash256 and MD5 of post content) supported for YOYOW blockchain store.

 #### 3. Publish onchain post
-Select "onchain" option when publish/edit a post to upload preferred content to YOYOW blochain.
+Select "onchain" option when publish/edit a post to upload preferred content to YOYOW blockchain.
 ![onchain_post](https://github.com/hexflare/yoyow-wp/blob/main/onchain_post.png)